blenderisland/the-drive/README.md

 The work branch is open for commiting with out protection.
 If you use this branch coordinate in discord.

 Security recommendation: In preferences under save and load set 'Auto run python scripts' to diabled, before opening downloaded blender files.
 Alternatively do this for the folder 'downloads'.

+This is how the animation looks atm.: https://youtu.be/QhaVaDdA8Qs